sag-enhanced/docs/customdomain.md

 Use `Catch-all address` with `sage@leodev.xyz` as destination.

-Ask in [#help in our Discord](https://sage.leodev.xyz/discord) for the verification email.
+Create [a ticket in our Discord](https://sage.leodev.xyz/discord) for the verification email.

+**Please include the email of your Cloudflare account when opening the ticket.
+Verification emails do not include your domain, but your Cloudflare email.**